Healthcare Team

 • Mrs Rekha Kaura (f)

-She does the following:
+They do the following:

 Take blood, give advice on a healthy lifestyle, test urine, measure blood pressure, height and weight, carry out health checks, wound dressing, vaccinations such as b12, pneumococcal and flu vaccination.